thinesan29/BNTA_Capstone_GroupProject/README.md

 <!--- ## Description -->

-This project is a Bookkeeper API containing movies and TV shows within a 'movielist.'
+This project is a Blockbuster Reborn API containing movies and TV shows within a 'movielist.'
 Each movie and TV show contains the title, cast, genre, language, rating and review.

 The program allows the user to have a movie/TV show stored in their 'watchlist' as well as add their own rating and review for added personalisation.